CommonAccord/Cmacc-Org/Doc/G/Z/README.md

 These "Z" docs are little widgets for building documents.
 There are a variety of section types (1, 2, 3; I, II, III, bullet, etc.) and a few other building blocks.

 This repo should be mounted as /Doc/Z/.
-So clone it into /Doc/ as /Doc/CmaccDoc-Z/ and then change the name.
-(Let's think about what the possibilities for our naming schemes.)
+So clone it into /Doc/ as /Doc/Cmacc-Doc-G-Z/ and then change the name to "Z".

 These widgets are used very, very often in building documents.